Elephants | Ecosystem engineers and architects of Nature

 4. Elephants contribute to afforestation.

-Their dung can be considered an essential step towards the growth of seeds in jungles and forests.
+Their dung primarily contributes to the growth of seeds in jungles and forests.

 ELEPHANTS FAQ